 Cantankerous Old Bastard

-This story dates back to 1985 and the recording of the 5th Tygers of Pan Tang album “The Wreckage”.
-The album was recorded in Johns Sykes’ studio in Blackpool with Phil Harding producing.
-Phil had been engineer on the previous album “The Cage”.
-I had written or co-written most of the songs and I played keyboards and bass on The Wreckage.
+The Wreckage was recorded in Johns Sykes’ studio in Blackpool (John had quit the Tygers and was now with Whitesnake).
+Phil Harding was in the production chair.
+Phil had been the engineer on the previous album “The Cage”.
+I wrote or co-written most of the songs and I played keyboards and bass on The Wreckage.
 Oddly the Tygers had folded after the huge success of their fourth album, The Cage (on which I had 3 songs including the hit single “Paris By Air”) So this was a new line-up.
 There were originals Jon Deverill and Brian Dick plus two new boys: Steve Lamb and Neil Shepherd both on guitar.
-The new bass player had the embarrassing situation of being sacked mid album which is how I came to play bass on The Wreckage.
+The new bass player had the embarrassing situation of being sacked mid-album which is how I came to play bass on The Wreckage.

 Steve Lamb revealed to me only a few years ago that I was affectionately known as “the cantankerous old bastard” on those sessions.
 Old?
 I was 38 at the time.
 I recall when we retired to our Blackpool digs in the evenings the boys would lay down a bottle of whisky and say “go on Steve, tell us about the old days”.